grafana/tutorials/content/tutorials/stream-metrics-from-telegraf-to-grafana.md

 {{< tutorials/step title="Introduction" >}}

-Grafana v8 introduced streaming capabilities - i.e. a way to push data to UI panels.
-In this tutorial we show how Grafana streaming capabilities can be used together with Telegraf to display data in near real-time.
+Grafana v8 introduced streaming capabilities – a way to push data to UI panels in near real-time.
+In this tutorial we show how Grafana real-time streaming capabilities can be used together with Telegraf to display a data.

 In this tutorial, you'll:

-- Setup Telegraf and output measurements directly to Grafana
+- Setup Telegraf and output measurements directly to Grafana in near real-time

 {{% class "prerequisite-section" %}}
 #### Prerequisites